 13. Vegan Potato Soup

 I believe my love of creamy potato soup developed in childhood.
-It’s a deep-rooted comfort food for me.
+It’s deep-rooted comfort food for me.
 Even now, it doesn’t have to be cold outside.
-We eat the vegan potato soup recipe year round.
+We eat the vegan potato soup recipe year-round.

-Any variety of potato can be used to make this soup, but my favorite is red potatoes.
-There’s no need to peel them, because a lot of the nutrients reside in the skins.
+Any variety of potatoes can be used to make this soup, but my favorite is red potatoes.
+There’s no need to peel them because a lot of the nutrients reside in the skins.

 14. Portobello Mushroom Burgers